 From “The World’s Fastest Spring Break Party” in St. Petersburg, Fla., to “America’s #1 Street Race” in Long Beach, Calif., to “one of the most beautiful race tracks in North America” named by Road & Track in Birmingham, Ala., and the famed Brickyard – the Indianapolis Motor Speedway – drivers compete on the Verizon IndyCar Series stage in front of large crowds and television cameras as well as team owners, sponsors and media.

 Sanctioned by INDYCAR, the Mazda Road to Indy provides drivers, teams and sponsors an opportunity to gain valuable experience on and off the track while following a clear-cut path of progression through three development series: Cooper Tires USF2000 Championship Powered by Mazda, the Pro Mazda Championship Presented by Cooper Tires and Indy Lights Presented by Cooper Tires.

 Matthew Brabham, 19, the grandson of three-time Formula 1 World Champion Sir Jack Brabham and son of Le Mans 24 Hours winner and four-time IMSA champion Geoff Brabham exemplifies the success of the Mazda Road to Indy platform.

 After winning the Cooper Tires USF2000 Championship Powered by Mazda in 2012, Brabham’s MAZDASPEED scholarship package allowed him to take the next step on his ascent to the IndyCar Series and contest the Pro Mazda Championship Presented by Cooper Tires in 2013.
-In a record-shattering year, Brabham captured the Pro Mazda title and will advance to the final step – the Indy Lights Series Presented by Cooper Tires – in 2014 via another scholarship package.
+In a record-shattering year, Brabham captured the Pro Mazda title and advanced to the final step – the Indy Lights Series Presented by Cooper Tires – in 2014 via another scholarship package.

 THE PROGRESSION STEPS